 The amount:of potassium you should eat when you are on dialysis will depend on which type of dialysis you choose.
 It is more common to need to restrict your potassium intake if you are having haemodialysis.
 In fact, if you are having peritoneal dialysis, you may have to increase your potassium intake.
 Some people also need to take medications to control the amount of potassium in their blood.

-Tip for reducing potassium intake: Cut vegetables into small pieces, soak them in a large volume of water for 1-2 hours before cooking, drain and cook normally.
-Alternatively, boil them and drain off water.
-Not all fruits and vegetables have the same amount of potassium.
+Tip for reducing potassium intake: Cut vegetables into small pieces and soak in a large volume of water for 1-2 hours before cooking, drain and cook normally.
+Alternatively boil and drain off water.
+Not all fruits and vegetables have same amount of potassium.

 The amount of fluid intake varies for different stages of kidney disease.
 Some people need to drink large amounts of fluids but others may need to limit their fluid intake.
 Your suggested fluid intake will depend on your urine output, fluid build-up and blood pressure.
 Urine output usually drops off the longer you are having dialysis.
 As this happens fluid intake should be adjusted.
 Remember that fluid-type foods need to be included in your fluid allowance.